More Information About QSX Calling Frequencies

 All it takes is to master the QSX simple rules and make use of some of the above procedures and be willing to be active on the Calling Frequencies whenever you are operational.

 Send an Email to ” a d m i n s (@) n o 5 n n . o r g ” with some details about your possible schedule of operation (either listening on the calling frequencies and/or calling), which bands, and what kind of ANT and PWR you will be using.
-We may open a private Email discussion group later, if there is sufficient interest.
+There is also a private Email discussion group to which active users of QSX frequencies may be invited.

 Latest Additions